Tanmaya-cyber/INQUIZZIA-Website/README.md

-I am making a small prototype of a website for the Silico Quiz Club.
+I am making a small prototype of a website for the Silicon Quiz Club.